Hip-hop: Crossover success and new directions

 Now a mainstream genre and dominating the charts, hip-hop became commercially oriented in the late 1990s.
 The musical approach was typified by Sean "Puff Daddy" Combs, who ruled the 1997 charts by repurposing old hits into new ones.
 Diana Ross' "I'm Coming Out" became "Mo Money Mo Problems".
 Herb Alpert's "Rise" became "Hypnotize".
 The Police's number 1 hit "Every Breath You Take" became "I'll Be Missing You".
 The shiny suits he and his protege Mase wore became a signature for the period, dubbed the "shiny suit era".
 The same year, Will Smith's single "Gettin' Jiggy wit It" gave a catchier name for the era, the "jiggy era".
 In 1998, hardcore rapper DMX released his album It's Dark and Hell Is Hot, seen by some as bringing hip-hop "back to the streets".

 New producers such as Swizz Beatz, Timbaland, and the Neptunes emerged in this period, creating a futuristic sound for artists like Aaliyah and Missy Elliott.
 During the bling era, it became commonplace to pair an R&B singer with a rapper.
 Either the rapper would appear in a remix of the singer's hit, or the singer would perform the hook on a rapper's song.
-Pairings included Ashanti and Ja Rule, Beyonce and Jay-Z, and Mariah Carey alongside rappers like Mystikal, Cam'ron, and Busta Rhymes.
+Pairings included Ashanti and Ja Rule, Beyoncé, and Jay-Z, and Mariah Carey alongside rappers like Mystikal, Cam'ron, and Busta Rhymes.